2020 Opera House Player Board Positions

-Beginning on January 1, 2019, the Opera House Players Board of Directors will be split into two separate boards—the Managing Board and the Artistic Board.
+As of January 2019, the Opera House Players Board of Directors was split into two separate boards—the Managing Board and the Artistic Board.

 To serve on either the Managing Board or the Artistic Board, you must have participated significantly in at least two (2) Opera House Players productions over the last 36 months.
 (Participating significantly includes acting, directing, choreography, constructing and building sets, running and operating the sound system, running and operating the lighting system, stage managing, leading a publicity campaign, managing advertisement sales, managing ticket sales, managing the website, managing the program guide design and production, managing mailings, or managing the 50/50 raffle.)